Kotlin/KEEP/notes/value-classes.md

 Kotlin is multiplatform and has different compiler backends with different compilation models.

 **Kotlin/Native** has _closed world_ compilation.
-In the closed world compiler knows all the classes that will be run at runtime and is free to choose the underlying ABI (application binary interface) for objects of value classes (whether they should be boxed or not) based on the whole-program analysis, without having to get any hints from the developer.
+In the closed world, the compiler knows all the classes that will be run at runtime and is free to choose the underlying ABI (application binary interface) for objects of value classes (whether they should be boxed or not) based on the whole-program analysis, without having to get any hints from the developer.
 Kotlin/Native can support value classes with multiple fields.
-Moreover, Kotlin/Native, being based on LLVM, could be passing around and storing value objects with multiple underlying fields without boxing them with relative ease.
+Moreover, Kotlin/Native being based on LLVM, could be passing around and storing value objects with multiple underlying fields without boxing them with relative ease.

-**Kotlin/JS** is moving to a closed-world model, too, with a new IR-based backend, and has quite a number of compilation strategies to choose from, but returning multiple values from a JS function will still require boxing.
+**Kotlin/JS** is moving to a closed-world model too, with a new IR-based backend, and has quite a number of compilation strategies to choose from, but returning multiple values from a JS function will still require boxing.

 However, with **Kotlin/JVM** the story is different.
 First, Kotlin/JVM compiles code in an _open world_ model.
 Every public Kotlin/JVM function can be called by an arbitrary separately-compiled JVM code that is known only at run-time, so public Kotlin/JVM functions must have a stable ABI which has to be statically selected based on the signature of the function that is being compiled.